Lawsuit: Deputy ‘raced’ with senior deputy before crash that killed 3 women

 The family was headed back from a celebration for the eldest daughter’s graduation on Mother’s Day.

-Using timestamped geographical data collected by Charleston County of deputies on the road, lawyers allege that Deputy Sacks, who had been with the department for six years, was also speeding to the same non-emergency call and the two were “racing”.
+Using timestamped geographical data collected by Charleston County deputies on the road, lawyers allege that Deputy Sacks, who had been with the department for six years, was also speeding to the same non-emergency call and the two were “racing.”

-The court documents allege that three minutes into the response that Pelletier had reached speeds of 91 miles per hour “trying to catch up to” Deputy Sacks, who was traveling at 80 m.p.h. at 10:45 p.m. that night.
+The court documents allege that three minutes into the response that Pelletier had reached speeds of 91 mph “trying to catch up to” Sacks, who was traveling at 80 mph at 10:45 p.m.

 He arrived at the scene before Pelletier’s car collided with the Danztler-Williams’ on Savannah Highway and gave witness statements to the South Carolina Highway Patrol that investigated the collision.